KATYDIDANDKID

 By Brian Woodcock

-Get your porch ready for summer parties, last-minute get-togethers, or casual hangouts with rocking chairs, ample storage, and a long table to display food and small bites.
-Then, set the scene by adding green garland and comfy floor pillows.
-Be sure to have a cooler ready to go (a wheel barrow also works!) and your favorite sangria recipe on hand.
+Get your home ready for the family event, or maybe a casual meeting with a friend using these rocking chairs.
+Also ample storage, and a long table to display food and small bites.
+Then, set the scene by adding a BBQ set and comfortable floor pillows.
+Be sure to have a cooler ready to go, and have your favorite sangria recipe on hand.

 Al Fresco Dining